idris-lang/Idris-dev/docs/reference/codegen.rst

 ::

-   idris hello.idr --codegen java -o hello.jar
+   idris hello.idr --codegen-ibc java -o hello.jar

 Note: The resulting .jar is automatically prefixed by a header including